juanretamales/DataframeToDB/README.md

 ## Introduction

-note: for the moment, i create a function for tested the library, but i changed the way how to work because to use for controling a database and not only a table.

-When to use:

-- When you need save dataframes, for example when scraping a table
-- You need shared a database estructure for use in proyects

-___

 `DataframeToDB` is an improved way to upload pandas dataframes to Microsoft SQL Server, MySQL, PostgreDB and support for other type of database.

 `DataframeToDB` takes advantage of SQLAlchemy.
 This allows for a much lighter weight import for writing pandas dataframes to db server.

+When to use:

+- When you need save dataframes, for example when scraping many tables
+- You need shared a database estructure for use in proyects
+- When you need save multi excels (ported to dataframed) in a database
+- When you consider use FastAPI (With the SQLAlchemy compatibility) (Work in progress)
+- When you need create a estructure of table for any reason

 ## Installation